hrsh7th/nvim-insx/README.md

 ### Warning

-This plugin does not support `dot-repeat`.
+- This plugin does not support `dot-repeat`.
-The macro have the highest priority.
+  - The macro have the highest priority.
+- This plugin is *usually* works as expected.
+  - Does not aim to support to always work as expected.

 ### Usage